Istanbul › Best Time to Visit

 Updated: March 18, 2020

-When is the best time of year to visit Istanbul?
+When is the best time to visit Istanbul?

-- Best Time for a Bosphorus Cruise: September may be the best time of year for a Bosphorus Cruise as the weather is typically warm, and the winter gusts have yet to settle in.
-May is the next best bet, and a good time to watch for the three different species of dolphins that inhabit the Bosphorus: bottle nose dolphins, common dolphins and harbour porpoises.
-All that said, a cruise along the Bosphorus is a year-round attraction.
-While weather can occasionally cause a cancellation, if you go during the short days of winter, take the morning cruise for the best chance of sunshine.
+- Best Time for a Bosphorus Cruise: During September, the weather is usually warm, the crowds are reduced, and the winter gusts have yet to settle in.
+May is the next best option and an ideal time to look for the 3 species of dolphins that inhabit the strait.
+However, cruises along the Bosphorus are worthwhile at any time.
+Cruises might be canceled in winter because of poor weather; those in the morning will offer the best chance of sunshine.